top of page

 ~ ~ ~

-Due to the increasingly toxic nature of social media The Humble Essayist has decided to reduce its presence on these sites.
-We will still advertise on Facebook and X once a week on Fridays, but no longer during the rest of the week except for occasional reminders.
-The best way to keep up with us is to subscribe, and we will send free, brief, weekly reminders of our features with a link to the page directly to your email.
-Please click on the blue button.
+The best way to keep up with us is to add your name to our growing list of subscribers, and we will send free, brief, weekly reminders of our features with a link to the page directly to your email.
+Please click on the blue button to subscribe.

 Click the blue button for weekly reminders.